patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 If you app can only handle a single request or if that request uses most of the container's resources, set its replica count to 1.
 You can set the maximum amount of requests a container can handle before it is killed and restarted.
 You can also adjust for avoiding cold starts by setting the minimum available count.

 Each Cloud Run deployment is considered a revision and rollbacks when the latest revision is unhealthy is automatic.
 In fact, the health of a new revision is verified before traffic is sent to the most recent deployment.
-Each deployment in Cloud Run is a set of yaml syntaxed configuration that can live in a repo or inside Cloud Run itself.
+Each deployment in Cloud Run is a set of yaml syntax configuration that can live in a repo or inside Cloud Run itself.
 You can run gcloud against this file to issue new deployments or you can use command line options.

 ### App Engine
 App Engine is a serverless PaaS that runs on Google's compute engine.
 It is fully managed, meaning you only need to provide your code.
 App Engine handles the rest, including provisioning servers, load balancing, and scaling.

 #### Standard

 App Engine Standard is a serverless environment that runs on Google's compute engine.
 It is a fully managed PaaS that requires only code.
 There are no servers to manage.
-You simply upload your code and google detects how to buid it and runs it on App Engine.
+You simply upload your code and google detects how to build it and runs it on App Engine.

 ##### Standard Code Environments
 * Python 2.7, Python 3.7, Python 3.8, Python 3.9, and Python 3.10.